Keep your baby safe

 Injury is the leading cause of death among children in Canada.
 Some of the biggest dangers to babies are falls, burns, drowning, choking, suffocation, strangulation and car crashes.
 The good news is that these injuries are almost always preventable.

 Parents can take steps to protect their new baby by:

 - Recognizing everyday risks, and taking precautions.

 - Anticipating baby’s new skills, and being prepared.

 - Paying special attention at extra busy times of day.

 The best way to prevent injury is to watch, listen and stay nearby.
 When you have to move away from your baby, put him in a safe place, like his crib.

 - Your baby can’t lift her head until she is about 4 months old, when her neck muscles are stronger, and then only for a short time.
 She can’t avoid conditions or objects that make it hard for her to breathe.

 - Your baby can squirm and move along a surface long before she can turn over by herself.
 Even a newborn can wriggle enough to fall off the change table, bed or sofa.

 - Your baby can grasp and shake things, reach for dangling objects, wave a fist and push down firmly with his legs—and fast enough to knock hot or sharp things from your hand.

 Before you bring your baby home

-- Always use a crib with a permanent label and detailed manufacturing information, instructions and a warning statement about mattress size and proper use.
+- A CSA-approved crib is always the best option.
+It should include a permanent label and detailed manufacturing information, instructions and a warning statement about mattress size and proper use.
 Never use a crib that is missing this label or made before 1987.

 - Check that all the crib bars are present and secure.